-When you create a protection group, you choose a snapshot frequency, choose if you want to quiesce VMs before snapshotting, define group membership (VMs) using dynamic queries, set the snapshot schedule, and configure the snapshot retention policy.
+When you create a protection group, you select a snapshot frequency, decide if you want to quiesce VMs before taking snapshots, define group membership (VMs) using dynamic queries, set the snapshot schedule, and configure the snapshot retention policy.

 When you save the protection group, it begins taking snapshots of group members according to its snapshot schedule, with each snapshot replicating to a cloud file system.
-The snapshots can then be used in DR Plans for recovery and test recovery operations.
+You can then use snapshots in recovery plans for disaster recovery, test recovery, and ransomware operations.

 - From the left navigation, select Protection groups.

-- In the General page, enter a name for the protection group.
+- On the first page under Protection group name, enter a name for the protection group.

 - Next, select a protected site and a vCenter instance you want to take snapshots from.